PCT national phase entry into foreign countries: What to know

 PPH is available in Europe.

-Korea national phase
+Korea national stage

 South Korea has a 31-month national stage deadline.